mgedigian/Personal-Blog/_posts/2020-01-30-pure-function-vs-referential-transparency.md

 ## What is Referential Transparency

 If you never touch Functional programming before, chances are you never heard of this term.
+I never heard of Referential Transparency until I work on projects in Scala.
 OOP has been very popular in software development, and the 4 principles are widely discussed in software engineer interviews to test a candidate's understanding of OOP.
 However, more and more application is built upon a functional paradigm, and Referential Transparency is like one of the principles of Functional Programming.

 Referential transparency means you can replace the function with its value and get the same output.